Cooking with YouTube can be incredibly inspiring.

 It automatically creates:

-an ingredient list
+- A full ingredient list

-numbered cooking steps
+- Numbered cooking steps

-key temperatures and timings
+- Key temperatures and timings

 How It Works